grind-rip/docs/heaps.md

 * **Min heap**: In a min heap, the value of an element is the smallest for the element values of its subtree.
 The same property is true for all elements in the subtree.
 * **Max heap**: In a max heap, the value of an element is the greatest for the element values of its subtree.
 The same property is true for all elements in the subtree.

-Heaps are stored in arrays, with an implicit pointer structure determined by array indices.
+It is possible to implement a heap as a linked list, where each element points to its parent and children, however, in practice, heaps are stored in arrays, with an implicit pointer structure determined by array indices.
 For zero-based arrays as in C, the rule is that a node at position `i` has children at positions `2*i+1` and `2*i+2`; in the other direction, a node at position `i` has a parent at position `(i-1)/2` (which rounds down in C).
 This is equivalent to storing a heap in an array by reading through the tree in breadth-first search order:

 ```
     0